-Focus Area 3: Accomplish the Rebuilding Process for Programmatic Assessment and Student Learning Outcomes Assessment programs participate in the Comprehensive Program Review (CPR) process including a review of program specific data and completion of a Continuous Improvement Plan.
+Additionally, the Instructional and Student Services Divisions of Grays Harbor College are committed to continuing their efforts toward systematic programmatic assessment.
+Instruction will have all of its divisions/ programs participate in the Comprehensive Program Review (CPR) process including a review of program specific data and completion of a Continuous Improvement Plan.
 Student Services will complete its work on student advising and new student intake, and assess the impact of this work on student retention and success.
 Once these are completed additional areas of review will be identified.